Drought-stricken rancher: "It's kind of like farming in the desert"

 "It will affect beef supplies; I don't think there's any doubt about that," said Boening, whose operations includes about 350 beef cows and 450 dairy cows.

-"Last year was dry, this year is also dry, so there's cumulative effects," said Jimmy Taylor, a fourth-generation rancher in Berlin, Wyoming.
+"Last year was dry, this year is also dry, so there's cumulative effects," said Jimmy Taylor, a fourth-generation rancher in Berlin, Oklahoma.

 Taylor purchased hay throughout the winter, allowing him to continue feeding his cattle even while he lost several pastures to the drought.